*obligatory New Year's supplements: for 31 December EUR 60 per room and New Year’s Eve galadinner EUR 106 per person

 The word yoga means ‘union’ in Sanskrit, the language of ancient India where it originated – the union of mind, body and spirit.
 Many people think that yoga is stretching, but whilst stretching is certainly involved, yoga is really about creating a balance in the body through developing both strength and flexibility.
 This is done through a series of poses, each of which has specific physical benefits.
 These poses can be done quickly in succession, creating heat in the body through movement, or slowly to increase stamina and improve the alignment.
 In addition to these poses, yoga classes may include instruction on breathing or meditation.

-Discounts for families with children under 12 years (Extra bed for a child from the age of 12: EUR 57 per night incl. half board, or EUR 80 per night inclusive full board)
+Discounts for families with children under 12 years: Family discount with children under 12 years old • 0-5,99 years old: free of charge • 6-11,99 years old: EUR 12 pro Kind pro night incl. half board without treatments • Extra bed for a child from the age of 12: EUR 58 per child per night incl. half board, or EUR 78 per child per night incl. full board without treatments

 When you book directly with Danubius Hotels Group, you can be sure that you are getting the

 best publicly available hotel room rates.
 If you find a lower public

 rate anywhere else within 24 hours of your booking time, we will match